Goldman Sachs Foundation: Initiatives

 In September 2006, the Parliament of Bangladesh ratified the landmark Charter of the Asian University for Women.
 The Charter endowed the University with institutional autonomy, academic freedom, and embedded it in the principle of non-discrimination.
 In 2005 and 2006, the Goldman Sachs Foundation and the Bill & Melinda Gates Foundation provided the start-up funds which enabled the university to become operational in 2008.

 In 2006, Harvard Summit for Young Leaders in China, supported by the Goldman Sachs Foundation and American Airlines, recruited 37 students of Harvard University to create and teach a curriculum at a school in Shanghai.
 The program received extensive media attention across China, bringing approximately 600 high school students from among thousands of applicants to participate.

-Goldman Sachs has received favorable press coverage for conducting business and implementing internal policies related its efforts to forestall climate change.
-According to the company website, the Goldman Sachs Foundation has given $114 million in grants since 1999, with the goal of promoting youth education worldwide.